Musta'arabi Jews

 In many Arab countries, Sephardi immigrants and the established Musta'arabi communities maintained separate synagogues and separate religious rituals, but often had a common Chief Rabbinate.
-The general tendency, however, was for both the communities and their customs to amalgamate, adopting a mostly Sephardic liturgy and identity.
+The general tendency, however, was for both the communities and their customs to amalgamate, adopting a mostly Sephardic liturgy.
 This pattern was found in most Musta'arabi communities in Arab countries.
 A typical example is in the history of the Jews in Syria.

-In contrast, in Tunisia there was a strong and enduring social distinction between Tuansa (the established Tunisian Jews) and L'grana (immigrant Livornese Jews from Italy to Tunisia).
+In contrast, in Tunisia, there was a strong and enduring social distinction between Tuansa (the established Tunisian Jews) and L'grana (immigrant Livornese Jews from Italy to Tunisia).

 Background

 The word "Mustaʿrabi" itself, and its Hebrew equivalent mistaʿrevim, meaning "those who live among the Arabs", are derived from the Arabic مستعرب mustaʿrib, meaning “arabized”.
 Compare with the term "Mozarab" (mozárabe in Spanish, borrowed from Arabic) to refer to Arabized (but not Islamized) Christian Spaniards in Arab ruled Islamic Spain.
-"Musta'arabi" was also used by medieval Jewish authors to refer to Jews in North Africa, in what would become the modern states of Morocco, Algeria, Tunisia and Libya (which also underwent cultural and linguistic Arabization following the Muslim conquest there).
+"Musta'arabi" was also used by medieval Jewish authors to refer to Jews in North Africa, in what would become the modern states of Morocco, Algeria, Tunisia, Libya and Egypt (which also underwent cultural and linguistic Arabization following the Muslim conquest there).

 Following the Muslim conquest of the Levant, Syria and the surrounding region was brought under Arab rule in the first half of the seventh century, and the Jews of the land, like the Christian majority at that time, became culturally Arabized, adopting many of the ways of the new foreign elite minority rulers, including the language.

-Musta'arabim, in the Arabized Hebrew of the day, was used to refer to Arabic-speaking Jews native to Greater Syria who were, "like Arabs" or "culturally Arabic-oriented".
+Musta'arabim, in the Arabized Hebrew of the day, was used to refer to Arabic-speaking Jews native to the region of Syria who were, "like Arabs" or "culturally Arabic-oriented".
 These Musta'arabim were also called Murishkes or Moriscos by the Sephardi immigrants.
 This may be either a corruption of "Mashriqis" (Easterners) or a Ladino word meaning "like Moors" or "Moorish" (compare with the Spanish word Morisco).